Configuring Guest Portal

 Design the welcome message by updating the following fields:

-• Text—Enter the text for the welcome message.
+• Welcome Text—Enter the text for the welcome message.
 Example: Welcome to Guest Network.

 Terms and Conditions